Godspeed-exe/heron-cardano/README.md

 Heron is an enterprise grade API which can quickly be deployed and allows entities to easily interact with the Cardano blockchains, without the need of learning how to work with a blockchain.

 ## Requirements
-- simple virtual machine with Docker
+- simple virtual machine with Docker with Linux or WSL
 - a Blockfrost API key (https://blockfrost.io/dashboard)
 - at least 1 CIP39 mnemonic